model-checking/kani/docs/src/conventions.md

 We are developing Kani to provide assurance that critical Rust components are verifiably free of certain classes of security and correctness issues.
 Thus, it is critical that we provide a verification tool that is sound.
-For the class of errors that Kani can verify, we should not produce a “No Error” result if there was in fact an error in the code being verified, i.e., it has no “False Negatives”.
+For the class of errors that Kani can verify, we should not produce a "No Error" result if there was in fact an error in the code being verified, i.e., it has no "False Negatives".

 Because of that, we bias on the side of correctness.
 Any incorrect modeling